 While the Certified Financial Fiduciary (CFF) designation highlights a commitment to acting in a client’s best interest, it’s one of several fiduciary-related credentials in the financial industry.
 Other common designations also indicate that a professional operates under a fiduciary duty and has completed more rigorous or specialized training.

 For example, the Certified Financial Planner™ (CFP®) designation is widely recognized and requires comprehensive education in areas such as retirement, investment, tax and estate planning.
-CFP® professionals must follow a fiduciary standard when delivering financial advice and complete continuing education requirements to maintain the credential.
+CFP® professionals are expected to follow a fiduciary standard when providing financial advice and must complete continuing education requirements to maintain the credential.

 Another common designation is the Chartered Financial Analysts (CFA).
 CFAs are investment professionals with a deep focus on portfolio management and financial analysis.
 They must also follow a code of ethics that includes acting in the best interest of clients.